norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift across the entire application team.
 It is no longer acceptable that Creative and Product labor ad nauseam with concern for what a page layout says about the brand, but pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.

-Just like a set of wireframes illustrates the visual experience of the customer journey on a screen, NLUX designs should illustrate how the conversation between a user and the product should unfold.
-Happy paths, sad paths, external events.
-Tone, language structure, level of engagement - these are all things Product and UX can flesh out with stakeholders long before a line of code is written.
-Of course, not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering comes into play.
-But designing
+A set of wireframes illustrates the customer journey across screens and clicks; NLUX designs should illustrate how the conversation between a user and the product must unfold.
+Happy paths, sad paths, external events, tone, language structure, level of engagement - these are all things Product and UX can flesh out in detail with stakeholders, long before a line of code is written.
+Of course not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering comes into play.
+By designing the exp

 ### Sunset Your Disclaimers
 Here is a banner you won't see: